 Figure 2 below illustrates a process of an externally generated Advanced Persistence Threat (APT) attack.
 It outlines all 12 steps from selecting the victim, penetrating to the corporate IT network and finally attacking the targeted Programmable Logic Controller (PLC), which controls the critical process.

-Twelve steps description of cyber-attack through the Internet
+Analysis of an ICS Cyberattack: Twelve steps description of cyberaattack through the Internet

 Figure 2: Description of Cyber Attack over the Internet